CANDY-LINE/node-red-contrib-lwm2m/README.md

 - Server Host: `leshan.eclipseprojects.io`
 - Server Port: `5683` for plain UDP or `5684` for DTLS with checking `Enable DTLS`

-You can manage your client info from the followiing URL.
+You can manage your client info from the following URL.

 https://leshan.eclipseprojects.io/#/clients